-Hannah Moore is a two-time ITU World Champion, an ETU European champion and a three-time GBR Paratriathlon National champion based in Loughborough.
+Hannah Moore is a two-time world champion, a European champion and a four-time GBR Paratriathlon National champion based in Loughborough.

 Hannah discovered triathlon whilst she was experimenting with wheelchair racing.
 Through this sport, she met people who competed in triathlons.
 At the time Hannah was unable to swim, however, before her amputation she had written a list of things she wanted to achieve that began with learning to walk after two years and grew to include ambitious achievements such as competing in a triathlon.

 Hannah practiced karate for 10 years before her amputation, gaining a black belt in 2010.
-She left school at 16 for a scholarship where she trained to become a chef at a 5* hotel in London.
-Hannah is currently in the 2nd year of her degree studying Sport and Exercise Science at Loughborough University.
+She left school at 16 for a scholarship where she trained to become a chef at a five-star hotel in London.
+Hannah went onto study Sport and Exercise Science at Loughborough University.

 Hannah first made her mark on the world of triathlon in August 2017 when she took the title of GBR Paratriathlon National champion.